johnbender/writing/_posts/2012-10-09-fixing-coffeescripts-ambiguities-with-operational-semantics.md

 <div class="center">
 <img src="/assets/images/diagrams/cs-grammar.png"></img>
 </div>

-!! deeper discusion of grammar required. eg, why the ::== and what each line means. important for eval/type rule understanding !!

 `v`, `\t` and `t` all represent meta terms.
 In the case of `\t` it was easier to create a meta term in place of repeating each possible lambda form in `t`. `v` on the other hand has special meaning as it did in the operational semantics example.
 It represents the set of acceptable final results of evaluating expressions in our CoffeeScript subset.
 Finally `t` is total set of terms and possible compound terms.
 Notable among them is the invocation of, and application of a single argument to, lambda terms (`\t`).